 Don’t give up.
 It may take many talks.
-The most important thing is to continue to share that you care about this person.
+The most important thing is to continue to support and share that you care about the person.

 Keep calm and let it go.
-Don’t drag the negative aspects of past conversation attempts into future conversations.
+Don’t drag the negative aspects of past conversations into future conversations.
 Keep focused on being there for the person no matter what.

 When the person refuses to talk

 If the person doesn’t want to talk about substance use or overdose prevention with you, you could…

 - Try to set aside some time each day to talk with the person about other things.
 Ask open-ended questions and let them know that if they want to talk, you’re happy to listen.

 - Find another person they would be comfortable talking with.
 You could suggest a family member, friend, counsellor or neighbour.

 - Try other ways to reach out if talking isn’t working.
 A letter, email or text may help with youth who may find verbal conversations uncomfortable or confrontational.